januse/java-chess/README.md

 ####Compile

-The main method is in the game/Game.java source file.
-Compile this file from the src directory.
-From the base directory simply run:
+To compile the source, simply run the following two commands from the base directory:

 ```
 cd src/main/java